 Figuring out how to attract bluebirds to your yard doesn’t have to be difficult, especially if you fill a garden with plants they love.
 It is always advisable to plant native, non-invasive plant species that grow well in your zone whenever possible.

-Grow Edible Plants Such as Fruit, Berries and Nut Trees
+Grow Edible Plants Such as Fruit, Berries, and Nut Trees

 Fruit and nut trees are beneficial in that they provide food, shelter, and possible nesting sites.
 Bluebirds enjoy perching in trees or bushes surrounding open areas.
 Leaving sections with grassy areas that include both low and high plants encourages the birds to hunt and explore.

-Creating a Bluebird Friendly Habitat
+Creating a Bluebird-Friendly Habitat

 Adding a Water Source